broccoli-smuggler/ml-contest-aranz/README.md

 n1 == 25, n2 == 15 @1e-3 and 20,000 iterations, **80%**, training set accuracy *85%*.

 Now we're getting somewhere!
 As expected the test accuracy has shot up to be much closer to the training accuracy; we are no longer underfitting.
 The difference between the test and the training set, combined with the precautions undertaken to randomise the data should mean that we are not overfitting.

+### Adding noise to the inputs
+Another improvement to our model an be made through the [injection of noise into out data set] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2771718/).
+This is another form of regularization and again prevents overfitting of the data to the training set.
+If we can confidently reduce the overfitting it will mean that we can increase the network size and hopefully fit the data more accurately using a deeper network.

+In this particular problem we have a nice source of noise injection: the adjacent facies.
+In the original tutorial by [Brendon Hall] (https://github.com/seg/2016-ml-contest/blob/master/Facies_classification.ipynb) he gives us some very useful information:

+*" The nine discrete facies (classes of rocks) are:
+Nonmarine sandstone
+Nonmarine coarse siltstone
+Nonmarine fine siltstone
+Marine siltstone and shale
+Mudstone (limestone)
+Wackestone (limestone)
+Dolomite
+Packstone-grainstone (limestone)
+Phylloid-algal bafflestone (limestone)
+These facies aren't discrete, and gradually blend into one another.
+Some have neighboring facies that are rather close.
+Mislabeling within these neighboring facies can be expected to occur."*

+Using this and the corresponding table we can inject noise into our training data in a reasonable manner.
+We do this by taking a random sample of the original data (as a percentage eg. 5%) and replace the facies classification with another close facie.

+Using a two-layered network:
+n1 == 25, n2 == 15 @1e-3 and 20,000 iterations, noise @ 5%, **77%**, training set accuracy *74%*.

+Well that's very interesting.
+It seems that our test data is now being fit with greater accuracy than our training data.
+This seems to be a good indication that we might be on the right track to producing a model with good genrealisaion capabilities.
+Let's try making a deeper and bigger network to see if we can get the accuracy up now that it seems that our training data set is not being overfitted.

+Using a three-layered network: n1 == 50, n2 == 35, n3 == 15 @1e-3 and 20,000 iterations, noise @ 5%, **95%**, training set accuracy *89%*.